kalininalab/DataSAIL/docs/workflow/input.rst

 Data Input
   - FASTA:
     A simple fasta file with sequence headers and sequences.
 An exception is FASTA input to MASH for genomic data.
     Here, the input has to be a folder of fasta files where each fasta file represents one genome.
+The identifier in the FASTA files have to be free of whitespaces, otherwise, CD-HIT will have problem and might cause errors.
   - PDB:
     This has to be a folder with PDB files.
 All files not ending with :code:`.pdb` will be ignored.
   - SMILES: